Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JUGGERNAUT (BRAZIL)

-Juggernaut will easily stick out of the enormous thrash metal pack from Brazil.
-This is standout technical thrash with shades of death, akin to the Russians End Zone, which also features great later period Death-like riffs.
-When the opening riffs from the first track "Lines of the Edge" reach your ears, you know this can not be an ordinary stuff; that same track is a feast of riffs, which would be one of the best numbers even on "Symbolic" or "The Sound of Perseverance".
-Later the music remains on the same high level, with both the speed and technicality preserved on almost each song, accompanied by mid-ranged death metal growls.
-The album closer "Own World" calms down, settling for a slower, heavier approach, bringing forward a nice middle break, with an acoustic guitar and an Oriental solo.
+Juggernaut will easily stick out of the enormous thrash metal pack from Brazil, and not only because the musicians behind it are former members of the thrash masters Rhestus (collaborating with guys from another thrash metal outfit, Fuzilador).
+This is quite cool technical thrash with shades of death metal akin to the Russians End Zone which also features great later period Death-like riffs.
+When the opening guitars from the opening title-track reach your ears, you'll know this can't be ordinary stuff; that same track is a feast of addictive intelligent riffs which would be one of the best numbers even on "Symbolic" or "The Sound of Perseverance".
+Later the music remains on the same high level with both the speed and technicality preserved on almost each song accompanied by mid-ranged death metal growls.
+The album closer "Own World" calms down settling for a slower, heavier approach, bringing forward a nice middle break with an acoustic guitar and an Oriental solo.

 Lines Of The Edge Full-Length, 2006